citizenspress/osbcu/content/english/news/government-forces-impasse.md

-description = "As workers, you have been clear in what your expectations are of the bargaining committee - you need real gains." image = "/img/2022-10-07-en-bargaining-update.png" lead = "As workers, you have been clear in what your expectations are of the bargaining committee - you need real gains." slug = "impasse " summary = "" tags = ["Bargaining "] thumbnail = "/img/2022-10-07-en-bargaining-update.png" title = "Government Forces Impasse" toc = false translationKey = ""
+description = "As workers, you have been clear in what your expectations are of the bargaining committee - you need real gains." image = "/img/2022-10-07-en-bargaining-update.png" lead = "As workers, you have been clear in what your expectations are of the bargaining committee - you need real gains." slug = "" summary = "" tags = ["Bargaining "] thumbnail = "/img/2022-10-07-en-bargaining-update.png" title = "Government Forces Impasse" toc = false translationKey = "impasse"

 +++
 ## Government Forces Impasse